solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 may not be complete.

-For processing many dependent transactions in series, it's recommended to use `"singleGossip"` commitment, which balances speed with rollback saftey.
+For processing many dependent transactions in series, it's recommended to use `"singleGossip"` commitment, which balances speed with rollback safety.
 For total safety, it's recommended to use`"max"` commitment.

 #### Example